Skip to main content

 IndustryNoticesWorkers

-The Transportation sector led the way in workforce reductions with 1,090 workers across 5 notices.
+The Transportation sector topped the list of affected industries with 1,129 workers across 5 notices.
+Notably, Manufacturing reported 675 workers.

 Geographic Hotspots